haojunsng/data_voyager/README.md

 - The supabase terraform provider is very very new.
 Might not be as stable unfortunately.
 - Currently only supports local `terraform init/plan/apply` as `.tfstate` files are maintained locally -- does not support collaboration yet.

+### Using GitHub Workflows with OIDC to Push Images to Amazon ECR

+In this project, GitHub Workflows along with OIDC authentication are leveraged to automate the process of pushing/updating images to ECR on AWS.

 ### Environment Variables Management